Bernstein Shur Monthly – March 2019

 Green will join the firm’s Business Practice Group, where he will focus on mergers and acquisitions, commercial lending, corporate governance, and general business transactions.
 Prior to joining Bernstein Shur, Green was an associate at a local Portland law firm and was a summer clerk at the Executive Office for Immigration Review for the U.S. Department of Justice.

 Husar will join the firm’s Business Restructuring and Insolvency Practice Group where she will focus on all manner of insolvency matters.
-Prior to joining Bernstein Shur, Husar was an associate at a local Portland law firm and served as a judicial extern for Judge Peter Carey at the U.S. Bankruptcy Court for the District of Maine, and was a student attorney for the Cumberland Legal Aid Clinic.
-She is a member of the Maine section of the Board of Directors of the American Red Cross and was selected to be a member of the Maine Association of Nonprofit’s 2018 Emerging Leaders Class.
+Prior to joining Bernstein Shur, Husar was an associate at a local Portland law firm and served as a judicial extern for Judge Peter Carey at the U.S. Bankruptcy Court for the District of ME, and was a student attorney for the Cumberland Legal Aid Clinic.
+She is a member of the ME section of the Board of Directors of the American Red Cross and was selected to be a member of the ME Association of Nonprofit’s 2018 Emerging Leaders Class.
 Husar was named a Distinguished Law Student for the First Circuit by the American College of Bankruptcy, and received the American Bankruptcy Institute’s Medal for Excellence in Bankruptcy Studies.

 Shareholder Joan Fortin Talks Gender Pay Gap at Women in Leadership Day

 Bernstein Shur hosted an event in which more than 30 Canadian entrepreneurs representing 20 companies that are part of a business accelerator program in Sherbrooke, Que., learned about research, partnerships and the business advantages to considering expansion into the US.
 The businesses are part of ACET Banque Nationale at the University of Sherbrooke, a business accelerator, which, since 2011, has seen 300 jobs created by 85 companies.
-Their stop in Portland was part of a two day trip through Vermont, Massachusetts and Maine to meet with economic development officials and business leaders to foster cross-border relationships.
+Their stop in Portland was part of a two day trip through Vermont, Massachusetts and ME to meet with economic development officials and business leaders to foster cross-border relationships.

 Shareholder Talesha Saint-Marc Featured in Franklin Pierce University Publication